 I hate buzzwords (L’s note: me too!) but I am learning a lot about “wellness”.
 I think what I have now done is a 2 year lifestyle change and I am now starting to realise how adopting small changes can bring significant differences.

 I’ve started to help people at work also make changes – we recently did an offsite solely focussed on wellness.
-We had Ollie Ollerton, Clean eating Alice, Chris Shambrook and team (psychologist to the British olympic rowing team) bring their stories, presentations and recommendations as well as working sessions on mental fortitude and loads of other stuff.
+We had Ollie Ollerton, Alice Liveing, Chris Shambrook and team (psychologist to the British olympic rowing team) bring their stories, presentations and recommendations as well as working sessions on mental fortitude and loads of other stuff.
 The impact on employee engagement, stamina and work efficiency is immediately obvious particularly in the areas of physical and mental preparation and care.